bahrus/xtal-element/README.md

 <my-custom-element be-reflective='["href", "disabled", "myProp"]'></my-custom-element>
 ```

-This will also reflect to "data-[lisp-case-of-property]-is=" (for now, until custom psuedo state is a thing).
+This will also reflect to "data-[lisp-case-of-property]-is=" (for now, until custom pseudo state is a thing).

 This gives a consumer of the web component to power to get the behavior they need, instance by instance.